micronaut-projects/micronaut-core/http-client/README.md

-# Particle HTTP Client
+# Micronaut HTTP Client

-This module provides a Reactive HTTP client based on the Particle and Reactive streams APIs.
+This module provides a Reactive HTTP client based on the Micronaut and Reactive streams APIs.

 # TODO Items